Are you a published author looking to expand your reach? Find out how Living With Retirement can help you. <Find Out More Here>

 After the flight he caught an Uber to the dock where he boarded a cruise ship to the Bahamas.

-Later that afternoon, when he unpacked his bag, he breathed a sigh of relief when he found the knife was still there.
+Later that afternoon when he unpacked his bag, he breathed a sigh of relief to see the knife was still there.
 He set it on the dresser with plans to mail it home.

-That evening at dinner, his table was being entertained by a man who called himself The Great Fantasy Granter.
-His game was to have each person at the table write a word or two on a card.
+That evening's dinner entertainment was a man calling himself The Great Fantasy Granter.
+His game was to have each person at each table write a word or two on a card.
 All the cards were then fed into a slot on the top of a special box he held.

 A “Fantasy or Dream Card” would be ejected from the box and returned to each player.
 Their job would be to make their dream or fantasy come true before the end of the cruise.
 They all played along and fed their cards to the box.

 As he was speaking, the box spit out another card.
 “What is this?
-Did someone at the table not get a card?”
+Did someone not get a card?”

-Everyone at the table had played the game.
+Everyone had played the game.
 He looked at the card and gasped “Oh my.
 This is terrible.
 Something has gone wrong.
 Maybe we should try this again.”

 “Again?
 No no, read the card,” they all insisted.

 “OK, I’ll read the card, but I hope this doesn’t come true.”
-He held the card out and read “One fantasy will be fraught with danger.
+He held the card out as if he was about to herald some great truth.
+“One fantasy will be fraught with danger.
 Proceed with caution.”

 They all had a good laugh as they thought about the dream or fantasy they had gotten and hoped the danger element would not be for them.